garfix/nligems/doc/internals.md

 "the" is not only different from "a" because it is definite; it actually refers to a specific entity that has been named before, or one that can be easily made out in the world.

+    "a" | count(E, 1)
+    "the" | definite_reference(E)

 #### Quantifiers

 Quantifiers are words like "some", "all", "many" and "no".
 They refer to nonspecific entities, just like the article "a", but in plural.

-All quantifiers compare the number of specific type of entities in the world, to the number of these entities that fulfill some predication.
+All quantifiers compare the number of specific type of entities in the world (the range), to the number of these entities that fulfill some predication (the scope).
 For example:

     some people go to church
     some people are people that go to church